Sixth International

 analytical issues, including that of combining information obtained from

-multiple modalities (EEG, fMRI, MEG, and extracellular recordings).
+multiple modalities (including EEG, fMRI, MEG, calcium imaging and extracellular recordings).
 This

 workshop series aims to